Parents and tax

 Deductions for child care expenses

-You can deduct the costs of having someone look after your children under age 16 (at some time during the year) while you work or go to school.
+You can deduct the costs of having someone look after your children (under age 16) while you work or go to school.
 You must have “earned income" to claim deductions for child care expenses.

 What you can claim